-Program Descriptions: HAF participants must describe each program for which they will use HAF funding.
+- o Program Descriptions: HAF participants must describe each program for which they will use HAF funding.
 The description must describe the targeted population of homeowners and the financial challenges the program would address based on the data-driven assessment of homeowner needs (e.g., the immediate challenge of mortgage delinquency, or displacement prevention).
 Each program description must include a description of eligibility requirements; the intended impact on eligible homeowners; the application process; conditions or limitations, including the maximum dollar amount that the program will provide to each homeowner for each type of qualified expense; a description of the payment process; and other available sources of assistance for targeted homeowners.
-Treasury strongly encourages HAF participants to have one or more programs intended to reduce mortgage delinquency among targeted populations.
-Treasury encourages HAF participants to consider program designs that leverage utility assistance from other federal programs that have been created expressly for that purpose before using HAF funds for utility assistance.

-Methods for Targeting HAF Funding: The HAF plan must describe how the HAF participant will effectively target HAF resources to (1) homeowners having incomes equal to or less than 100 percent of the area median income or equal to or less than 100 percent of the median income for the United States, whichever is greater; and (2) socially disadvantaged individuals.
+HAF participants must have one or more programs intended to reduce mortgage delinquency among targeted populations.
+Treasury encourages HAF participants to consider homeownership preservation programs for low-income households in areas where property taxes and utility costs are increasing, including for households that do not have mortgages.
+Treasury also encourages HAF participants to consider program designs that leverage utility assistance from other federal programs that have been created expressly for that purpose before using HAF funds for utility assistance. - Equity and Accessibility: HAF participants should design programs to be as accessible as possible to homeowners in different circumstances, including by offering multiple intake formats, engaging with nonprofit organizations to provide additional pathways into the program, and providing culturally and linguistically relevant outreach. - Methods for Targeting HAF Funding: The HAF plan must describe how the HAF participant will effectively target HAF resources to (1) homeowners having incomes equal to or less than 100% of the area median income or equal to or less than 100% of the median income for the United States, whichever is greater; and (2) socially disadvantaged individuals.
 The HAF participant must describe its targeting strategies according to disaggregated characteristics of the targeted population such as income ranges, racial and ethnic demographics, and/or geographic areas (including rural communities), as appropriate for the relevant jurisdiction.
 Targeting methods may include marketing, community engagement strategies, partnerships with housing counseling agencies or legal aid organizations, or other educational services that are aligned with the HAF participant's program design, in a manner that is culturally and linguistically relevant to the targeted communities.

 Treasury encourages HAF participants to prioritize assistance to homeowners who have Federal Housing Administration (FHA), Department of Veterans Affairs (VA), or U.S. Department of Agriculture (USDA) mortgages and homeowners who have mortgages made with the proceeds of mortgage revenue bonds or other mortgage programs that target low- and moderate-income borrowers.
+In addition, homeowners with private mortgages may be at greater risk of foreclosure due to limited options for loss mitigation, so the HAF plan must describe how the HAF participant will determine and address these needs.